Advertiser Disclosure

 Hot Tip:

 We don’t recommend using a debit card to pay for flights, hotels, rental cars, or other travel expenses.
-These cards have significantly fewer travel protections than travel credit cards, which often include benefits like rental car damage waivers, trip delay coverage, and trip cancellation and interruption insurance.
+These cards offer significantly fewer travel protections than travel credit cards, which often include benefits such as rental car damage waivers, trip delay coverage, and trip cancellation and interruption insurance.
 Many credit cards also include extensive purchase protection benefits.

 Advertisement